driessenslucas/researchproject/README.md

     ![normalize_distance](./images/normalize_distance_equation.png)

-    In this function, the distance is first scaled by dividing by `sensor_max_range`.
-It's then clamped between 0 and 1 before multiplying by 1000 to normalize it within a specific range.
+    In this function, the distance value is scaled by dividing it by `sensor_max_range` to ensure it falls within a 0 to 1 range.
+The result is then clamped to remain within these bounds, and finally multiplied by 1000 to normalize it within a 0 to 1000 range.

 ### Challenge 7: Integration of Failsafe Mechanisms